agarcia169/4306-Donaldson-Project/wikiDocs/wikiDoc4.md

 - Can search through a database looking for a company.
 - will return the data if the company is present.
 - return an error message if company already exist.
-- be able to differenciate between different types of powertrain character.
+- be able to differentiate between different types of powertrain character.
 - be able to pull tweets from any company within the database.

 ---